Hello beautiful people,

 I can’t believe it, it is officially my last week in the mission field !
 It doesn’t feel as though I’m going home, I don’t really want to acknowledge it, but I’m just taking it day by day and enjoying the privilege I have of sharing the restored gospel.

 This past week has been eventful.
 Firstly, I had my last exchange with Sister Dunlavy in Chester.
 I am going to count Sister Dunlavy as my unofficial companion as was probably one of my favourite exchanges.
 Sister Dunlavy is from Grantsville, Utah.
 She was born on the 23rd October 1997.
-Her interests include photography, videography, makeup, clothes and mexican food.
+Her interests include photography, videography, makeup, clothes and Mexican food.
 Today she is looking super fly with her matching beanie and lipstick.
-Bascially, she is me, but better.
+Basically, she is me, but better.

 During our exchange, we attended the Relief Society Christmas Activity where we made Christmas trinkets.
-The Zone Leaders have been very difficult as of recent, so we decided to make them mason jar lights of which one said ‘Be Merry’.
+The Zone Leaders have been very difficult as of recent, so we decided to make them the mason jar lights of which one said ‘Be Merry’.
 We are yet to see them lighten up. #chairty

 Secondly, we had our interviews with President and Sister McReynolds in Runcorn.
 President says I have calmed down, in which Elder Ogbeide replied with the fact he has just learned to say yes to me.
 Although slightly offended, he’s probably right.

 Thirdly, we have had several SNOW days.
 The best thing is, although unexpected, I have been prepared.
 Last year I bought snow boots in Canada for the Canadian winter and so I decided to take them on my mission.
 For all those who laughed, I’m the one smiling as for the last couple of days they were very much needed.
-There was at least a foot of snow, there were blizzards, and it was to the extend of church needing to be cancelled as the weather and the roads made traveling dangerous.
+There was at least a foot of snow, there were blizzards, and it was to the extent of church needing to be cancelled as the weather and the roads made traveling dangerous.

 I’ve already written a quick bio about Sister Dunlavy, but now it is time for the last spotlight on companion #14, also known as Sister Rachel Lois Arthur.

 She was born in Asamankese, Ghana on 13.04.2017, which I have memorized as I’ve had to communicate her date of birth to various medical practices throughout the week.
-Unfortunately she has been injured for the past couple of transfers and she is yet to recover, but I can honestly say that despite these challenges she is very determined to work with a smile on her face, and she truly does radiate light to all those she comes into contact with.
+Unfortunately, she has been injured for the past couple of transfers and she is yet to recover, but I can honestly say that despite these challenges she is very determined to work with a smile on her face, and she truly does radiate light to all those she comes into contact with.
 Moreover, Sister Arthur has come the mission equipped for business with a Bachelor in Business Management and Marketing.
 She speaks Twi and English, although she may have created her own language as I constantly hear the most random phrases.
 She repeatedly says: ‘Cheese and Crackers’, ‘Oh no you didn’t’, ‘Excuse You’, ‘Jimmy Christmas’ and ‘Mhmmmmm’.

 Also, she frequently says these lines which are absolutely hysterical.
 For example: